alat-rights/alana-utilities/docs/README.md

     </a>
 </p>

+## Is this for me?
+This library is designed to make interacting with Claude fast and easy.
+It is primarily targetted toward people writing non-production, prototype code.
+It prioritizes developer ergonomics.

+It speeds up lots of things that I frequently find myself doing with Claude.

+- Generating a response to a user and system prompt `alana.gen(user=..., system=...)`
+- Creating and/or extending a list of MessageParams `alana.respond(message_content, role="user")`
+- Extracting content from Claude's output using Regex `alana.get_xml(tag, content)`
+- Generate a prompt or a Python list of few-shot examples `alana.gen_prompt` & `alana.few_shot` respectively
 ## Motivating Examples
 *I tested these, and I've tried to make sure my code was idiomatic in all cases.
 Sorry if I messed up!
 Please open a [GitHub issue](https://github.com/alat-rights/alana-utilities/issues) if you catch a mistake.*